gaussic/keras-en-backup/sources/layers/convolutional.md

 When using this layer as the first layer in a model, provide the keyword argument `input_shape`
-(tuple of integers, does not include the sample axis), e.g. `input_shape=(128, 128, 3)` for 128x128 RGB pictures in `data_format="channels_last"`.
+(tuple of integers, does not include the batch axis), e.g. `input_shape=(128, 128, 3)` for 128x128 RGB pictures in `data_format="channels_last"`.